vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 12. To automatically install the vSphere Integrated Containers plug-in for vSphere Client, leave the **Install UI Plugin** check box selected.

     **NOTE**: The option to automatically install the  plug-in for the vSphere Client is available in vSphere Integrated Containers 1.4.3 and later.
-However, if you are already running other instances of the vSphere Integrated Containers appliance that are of a different version, deselect the **Install UI Plugin** check box.
-You can install or upgrade the plug-in manually later.
+If you deselect the **Install UI Plugin** check box, you can install or upgrade the plug-in later.
 If you are installing a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-in manually.
 13. Verify that the certificate thumbprint for vCenter Server is valid, and click **Continue** to initialize the appliance.

 **Result**